MS Bremen current position

-Hapag-Lloyd Cruises (Kreuzfahrten) is Hamburg-based cruise company, subsidiary of Hapag-Lloyd AG (shipowner) - currently ranked world's 5th largest container shipping line in terms of fleet capacity.
-Until 2017, HL Cruises was fully-owned subsidiary of Europe's leading travel group TUI AG.
+Hapag-Lloyd Cruises (Kreuzfahrten) is Hamburg-based company, subsidiary of Hapag-Lloyd AG (shipowner) - currently ranked world's 5th largest container shipping line in terms of fleet capacity.
+Until 2017, HL Cruises was a fully-owned subsidiary of Europe's leading travel group TUI AG.

 Cruise itinerary program

-MS Bremen itinerary program is based on South America cruises to Amazon River and Antarctica, Europe (Iceland and Norway) and Caribbean, with Transatlantic repositioning crossings.
+MS Bremen itinerary program is based on South America cruises to Amazon River and Antarctica, Europe (Iceland and Norway) and the Caribbean, with Transatlantic repositioning crossings.

 MS Bremen has a total of 80 cabins (all of which Oceanview, 16 Balcony, 2 Suites) in 7 grades.
 Staterooms onboard feature luxurious amenities like DVD player, flat screen television, individual air conditioning, minibar, in-room safe and plush bathrobe.
 All staterooms are outside.
 Handicapped accessible cabins are also available.
 The suites feature balconies and private sitting areas.

 MS Bremen dining options include the Restaurant, featuring open seating breakfast and lunch and the more casual Lido Grill.

 Enjoy exciting expert-guided shore excursions during the day.
 Nordic walking sticks, bicycles, kayaks and snorkeling gear are at hand for excursions.
-Lectures are hosted daily on board ms Bremen in the Panorama Lounge.
-The ship additionally has Bremen Club, two bars and Beauty parlour.
-A mini boutique carries gifts, and an Internet centre boasts microscopes and PC workstations.
-The fitness centre has cardio equipment and offers great ocean views.
-The Sun deck, swimming pool and sauna are perfect for relax after a day of exploring.
+Lectures are hosted daily onboard ms Bremen in the Panorama Lounge.
+The ship additionally has Bremen Club, two bars and Beauty parlor.
+A mini boutique carries gifts, and an Internet center boasts microscopes and PC workstations.
+The fitness center has cardio equipment and offers great ocean views.
+The Sun deck, swimming pool, and sauna are perfect to relax after a day of exploring.